Statistics show that the world is in the grips of an anxiety pandemic.

-Approximately 40 million adults in the US suffer from anxiety each year, says the National Institute of Mental Health.
-That means there is a very good chance that either you yourself will suffer anxiety or someone you know will.
+Approximately 40 million adults in the US suffer from anxiety each year, according to the National Institute of Mental Health.
+That means there is a very good chance that either you yourself or someone you know will suffer anxiety.

 Let’s start from the beginning.

 Anxiety is a stress response to difficult situations that we encounter in life.
 When this anxiety is prolonged, it is called an anxiety disorder.
 (1)